Meet one-half of the Raving Frog duo

 Cronelli’s love of dance music started in the nineteen eighties.
 Soul was the main dance music but this era saw the explosion of Disco and of Jazz Funk.
-Bands such as Sister Sledge, Chic and Incognito were all th rage.
+Bands such as Sister Sledge, Chic and Incognito were all the rage.
 The genre was so different and Clubs opened all over the South East.
 In Essex, the big two clubs were the Goldmine and Zero Six, closely followed by Crocs in Rayleigh.
 Clubbing was very much a way of life, with events on Thursday night to Sunday night.
 Cronelli infamously jacked in his A levels, to get a job and go clubbing – an urge to party that remains to this day.

 By 2003, the club scene was over.
 Night clubs were closing and dance music seemed to be on the wane.
 It wasn’t long before the trend reversed.
-By 2010 new clubs started to open and clubbing was back on everyone’s agenda for Friday nights.
+By 2010 new clubs started to open and clubbing was back on everyone’s agenda for Friday and Saturday nights.
 Also at this time, music went digital.
 DJing at a party no longer meant taking 50kg of vinyl records, it was possible to turn up with CDs or a small digital storage device and have hundreds of tracks to play.
 The new mixers also allowed so much more creativity for DJs.
 House music had re-invented itself!

 Now to the present

 Teaming up with fellow House DJ/music fanatic Paul B

 In 2019 the pair decided they would take the best of all events they were attending and put all of this into their own nights, under the ‘Raving Frog’ brand.
 The pair have always been massive fans of Sun Of A Beach and were invited to take a controlling interest in the business at the start of 2022.
 Both brands have gone from strength to strength and every event since late 2021 has sold out.